allianz-direct/nb_prep/README.md

 # nb_prep

-`nb_prep` prepares jupyter notebooks for storing stripped versions in git and sharing results with stakeholders.
+`nb_prep` automates preparing jupyter notebooks for sharing and storage.

 You can use the `nb_prep` CLI to: